 November 11, 2018 • Pastor Phil Burggraff

-Bible Passage: Daniel 6 Main Point: Daniel was faithful to God, and God rescued him.
-Key Passage: Daniel 2: 20-21 Big Picture Question: How can we obey God?
-We trust God to give us strength to obey Him. - Be sure to pick up your Big Picture Cards off the chicken wire display in the hallway - Have you done the Weekly Family Activity Idea from the handout given in class?
+Bible Passage: Malachi 1-4 Main Point: Gold told His people to repent and get ready for Jesus Key Passage: Lamentations 3: 22-23 Big Picture Question: Does God keep His promises?
+Yes, God is always faithful even when we are not. - Be sure to pick up your Big Picture Cards off the chicken wire display in the hallway - Have you done the Weekly Family Activity Idea from the handout given in class?``1`